-To arrive at this proposed model the perfect integrate-and-fire (PIF) model was stepwise extended.
-The PIF is the simplest commonly used neuron model.
-Its voltage can be described in one equation: $\tau_m \frac{dV}{dt} = \frac{I}{R_m}$ with I the stimulus current, R_m the membrane resistance and a voltage threshold V{θ} .
+To arrive at this model the simplest commonly used neuron model the perfect integrateand-fire (PIF) model was stepwise extended.
+The PIF's voltage can be described in one equation: $\tau_m \frac{dV}{dt} = \frac{I}{R_m}$ with I the stimulus current, R_m the membrane resistance and a voltage threshold V{θ} .
 In this model I is integrated and when this threshold θ is reached the voltage is reset to zero and a spike is recorded (see fig. 5 PIF).
-The model is useful for basic simulations but cannot reproduce the richer behavior of the P-units, as it has no memory of previous spikes so it cannot show any adaption behavior.
-It is also very strongly locked to its limit cycle producing very constant ISI, not allowing the firing flexibility of the P-units.
+The model is useful for basic simulations but cannot reproduce the richer behavior of the p-units, as it has no memory of previous spikes so it cannot show any adaption behavior and it is also very strongly locked to its limit cycle producing very constant ISI, not allowing the firing flexibility of the p-units.